asm-products/ycbar/README.md

 # YCBar
-A Hacker New bar for Mac
+A Hacker News bar for Mac users